jenkins-oscar/skiapp/ambassador/README.md

 ```

 # Import App Into Jenkins X
 Import app from GitHub as follows.
+NOTE:  Please make sure to fork the app before importing it.
+You are effectively importing it from your own GitHub Organization.

 ```bash
 jx import --url <GITHUB_REPO_URL>